qball1809/App-Store/Install.md

 * Copy the extracted files to the [Plug-ins directory](https://support.plex.tv/hc/en-us/articles/201106098)
 * Make sure the directory is named WebTools.bundle (and **NOT** WebTools.bundle-master)
 * Make sure the WebTools.bundle directory contains a directory named "Contents".
 If not, then you might be one directory too high!
-* If running Linux or Mac OS X, also make sure that the user running Plex Media Server has the correct permissions to the WebTools.bundle directory and it's contents.

 **Note:** You cannot currently install WebTools on the Nvidia Shield TV.
 See the Plex [Nvidia Shield](https://forums.plex.tv/categories/nvidia-shield) forum for details.